Our industries are part of our blue tags. Here you will find our definitions.

 Fashion

-Technology that enables a fashion experience when you wear it or interact with it
+Technology that enables a fashion experience when you wear it or interact with it.

 Sub-industry |